taligentx/dscKeybusInterface/README.md

 I was interested in finding a solution that directly accessed the pair of data lines that DSC uses for their proprietary Keybus protocol to send data between the panel, keypads, and other modules (instead of using the DSC IT-100 serial module).
 Tapping into the data lines is an ideal task for a microcontroller and also presented an opportunity to work with the [Arduino](https://www.arduino.cc) and [FreeRTOS](https://www.freertos.org) (via [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos)) platforms.

-While there has been excellent [discussion about the DSC Keybus protocol](https://www.avrfreaks.net/forum/dsc-keybus-protocol) and a several existing projects, there were a few issues that remained unsolved:
+While there has been excellent [discussion about the DSC Keybus protocol](https://www.avrfreaks.net/forum/dsc-keybus-protocol) and several existing projects, there were a few issues that remained unsolved:
 * Error-prone Keybus data capture.
 * Limited data decoding - there was good progress for armed/disarmed states and partial zone status for a single partition, but otherwise most of the data was undecoded (notably missing the alarm triggered state).
 * Read-only - unable to control the Keybus to act as a virtual keypad.